User guideAI DetectionScanning repositories

 AI Detection scans GitHub repositories to identify AI and machine learning libraries in your codebase.
 It helps organizations discover "shadow AI" — AI usage that may not be formally documented or approved — and supports compliance efforts by maintaining an inventory of AI technologies.

-The scanner analyzes source files, dependency manifests, and model files to detect over 50 AI/ML frameworks including OpenAI, TensorFlow, PyTorch, LangChain, and more.
-Results are stored for audit purposes and can be reviewed at any time from the scan history.
+The scanner analyzes source files, dependency manifests, CI/CD workflows, container definitions, and model files to detect over 80 AI/ML frameworks and infrastructure patterns including OpenAI, TensorFlow, PyTorch, LangChain, and more.
+Results are stored for audit purposes and can be reviewed at any time from the scan results.

 Starting a scan